GreatApe42069/royalties-doginals/README.md

 `100`:

 - This is the total transfer amount in DOGE.
-In this case, 100 DOGE is being transferred along with the inscription.
+In this case, 100 DOGE is being transferred along with the inscription.(For Marketplaces)

 - If there are royalties tied to the inscription, a portion of this 100 DOGE will be sent to the royalty recipient, and the rest will go to the seller or in case of transfer, the address that tranfers the inscription.